mathewgomas-alfred/mathewgomas.io/reference_manual/instant_preview.rst

 .. figure:: /images/brushes/Lod_position.png
    :align: right

-   The Global Instant Preview toggle is under the view menu
+   The Global Instant Preview toggle is under the view menu.

 Instant Preview is activated in two places: The view menu (:kbd:`Shift + L`), and the settings of the given paintop by default.
 This is because Instant Preview has different limitations with different paint operations.